dart-lang/language/working/0723-static-extensions/feature-specification.md

 the target of the redirecting factory constructor, and the target of the redirection is checked for errors as usual.
-In addition, the post-inference return type of the target of the redirection must be a type which is compatible with the return type of the constructor being declared, which is given by the on-type of the extension.*
+In addition, the post-inference return type of the target of the redirection must be a type which is a subtype of the return type of the constructor being declared, which is given by the un-instantiated on-type of the extension.*

-It is a compile-time error if a redirecting factory constructor declared in an extension has a redirection target which is not assignable to the on-type of the extension (after inference has been performed).
+It is a compile-time error if a factory constructor declared in an extension has an inferred return type which is not a subtype of the on-type of the extension (after inference has been performed).

 *Inference is performed on the body of the factory constructor, and the constructor is checked for errors as usual.
-In addition, the post-inference type inferred for the body of the constructor must be compatible with the return type of the constructor being declared, which is given by the on-type of the extension.*
+In addition, the post-inference type inferred for the constructor must be a subtype of the un-instantiated on-type of the extension.*

-#### On unnamed constructors.
+#### On the naming of constructors

-For simplicity, and without loss of generality, the subsequent sections assume that all constructor declarations, invocations and references which use the unnamed syntax `C` have been replaced with the canonical named form `C.new`.
-That is, a declaration of a constructor named `C` is treated as a declaration of a constructor named `C.new` and an invocation `C(arguments)` or `C<Types>(arguments)` is treated as an invocation of `C.new(arguments)` or `C<Types>.new(arguments)` respectively.
-Consequently in the sections below, we treat all constructors as named, with the treatment of the unamed constructor falling out from the treatment of the named constructor `C.new`.

-Note however that explicit invocations of **extensions** do not admit this treatment.
-An instance extension `m` declared on an extension `E` may be invoked explicitly on a receiver `o` using the syntax `E(o).m`, which is not equivalent to `E.new(o).m` since the latter denotes an invocation of a constructor declared on `E`, rather than an explicit resolution of the instance member invocation of `m`.
+With primary constructors and with this proposal, constructors may be declared in classes, mixins, enums, extension types, and extensions.
+Further, they may be declared using a primary constructor, an old style constructor declaration using the name of the enclosing declaration, or a new style constructor declaration using only the keyword `factory` or `new`.
+Finally, constructors declared in any of these fashions may be explicitly named, or may be anonymous.
+For clarity in this specification, we define here the **uniform base constructor name** introduced by each of these forms, and use that throughout to refer to constructor declarations regardless of the syntactic form of the declaration.

+**Definition: Uniform base constructor name**
+  - A constructor declaration (primary or otherwise) in a class, mixin, enum, or extension type named `C` which declares a constructor named `C` has the **uniform base constructor name** `new`.
+  - A constructor declaration (primary or otherwise) in a class, mixin, enum, or extension type named `C` which declares a constructor named `C.name` has the **uniform base constructor name** `name`.
+  - A constructor declaration in a class, mixin, extension type, or extension which is derived from the grammar `'const'? factory
+    <formalParameterList>` or `'const'? new <formalParameterList>` has
+    the **uniform base constructor name**
+    `new`.
+  - A constructor declaration in a class, mixin, extension type, or extension whose prefix is derived from the grammar `'const'? factory <identifier> <formalParameterList>` or `'const'? new
+    <identifier> <formalParameterList>` declares a constructor named
+    `name` where `name` is the identifier matched by `<identifier>`.

+*That is, an "anonymous" constructor declaration of any form is said to declare a constructor named `new`, and a named constructor declaration of any form is said to declare a constructor whose name is the declared name.*

-#### Fully resolved invocations and references
+#### Fully resolved invocations and tearoffs

-Assume that `E` denotes an extension declaration _D_ with on-declaration _D1_ named `C`, and assume that _D_ declares a constructor whose name is `C.name`.
+Assume that `E` denotes an extension declaration _D_ which declares a constructor whose **uniform base constructor name** is `name` (where as per above, `name` may be `new`).

-In that case an invocation of the form `E<TypeArguments>.name(arguments)` or `E.name(arguments)` is a fully resolved invocation of said constructor declaration, and a reference of the form `E<TypeArguments>.name` or `E.name` is a fully resolved reference of said constructor declaration.
+In that case an invocation of the form `E<TypeArguments>.name(arguments)` or `E.name(arguments)` is a fully resolved invocation of said constructor declaration, and a reference of the form `E<TypeArguments>.name` or `E.name` is a fully resolved tearoff of said constructor declaration.

-*This just means that there is no doubt about which constructor declaration named `C` respectively `C.name` is denoted by this invocation or reference.*
+*This just means that there is no doubt about which constructor declaration named `name` is denoted by this invocation or reference.*

 As usual, it is an error if type arguments are passed to an extension and the extension either declares no type parameters, or if the number